 In the first two scenarios Cardinal completes authentication of the transaction.
-In the Challenge scenario, one of the other supported authentication types is used (e.g., Biometric/In-App, OTP SMS or OTP Email).
+In the Challenge scenario, one of the other supported authentication types is used (e.g., Biometric/In-App or OTP SMS).

 Note: Rules must be set up on the Cardinal Portal under both Rules 1.0 and Rules 2.0, to be applied for the 3DS transaction received from merchants enrolled in 3DS 1.0,3DS 2.0, 3DS 2.1 & 3DS 2.2.